isabella232/carlvlew.is/_posts/2019-06-05-on-winning-a-code-for-america-fellowship.md

 ---
-title: On being accepted as a Code for America fellow
+title: On being accepted as a 2019 Code for America fellow
 date: '2019-06-05'
 comments: true
-excerpt: >-
+excerpt: >
-  Range plots always have seemed a bit elitist to me.
-It's one of *those* types of charts that people who want to show how skilled they are at visualization use.
+  For as long as I've been working at the intersection of social impact and data and UX design, I've dreamed of being a Code for America Fellow.
 published: true
 ---